JairusSW/as-fetch/README.md

 ## Contributors

-Thank you, Aaron Turner and others on the Fastly team for creating the main implementation of the API! https://www.npmjs.com/package/@fastly/as-fetch
+Thank you, Aaron Turner for creating the main implementation of the API!